The Best Keto Hiking Foods for Your Outdoor Adventures

 - Mario Camacho Foods Pitted Snack Olives – per pouch – 50-60 calories, 6 g fat, 0-1 g net carbs (varies based on flavors)

-Of course, you could also buy a big ‘ol jar of pitted olives and just portion some out yourself in a zip top bag or a food storage container for your hike.
+Of course, you could also buy a big ‘ol jar of pitted olives and just portion some out yourself in a zip-top bag or a food storage container for your hike.

 5. Beef Jerky

-This is one option where you’ll need to be careful with brands.
+One option where you’ll need to be careful with brands.
 Many popular brands of beef jerky that you’ll find at the grocery store clock in between 6 to 9 grams of carbohydrates per serving.
 For many people trying to stay under 20 grams of net carbs per day, that can be a lot.

-However, there are a few brands on the market without added sugar that can be a great store-bought option for keto hiking food.
+However, there are a few brands on the market without the added sugar that can be a great store-bought option for keto hiking food.
 Here are some options:

 - Jack Link’s Zero Sugar Beef Jerky –70 calories, 2 g fat, 0 g net carbs, 13 g protein